Léon-Auguste Ottin (1836-1918)

 Léon-Auguste Ottin only joined the 1st and 2nd ‘impressionist’ exposition:

 At the 2nd ‘impressionist’ exposition in 1876 Léon-Auguste Ottin showed 22 works, mentioned in 14 catalogue numbers (183-196) (R2,p163/4).
 He was called ‘Ottin fils’ (the son of Ottin).
+Just one review referred to his exhibited works, mainly summing some titles (R90I,p53).
 Spies wrongly mentions Ottin only exhibited at the 2nd exposition (R16).
 At this exhibition he showed many city views depicting Paris and especially Montmartre.
 Probably his works were added at a later moment, because the works of Renoir were exhibited with a 14 lower number than in the catalogue (R90II,p44).

 See link for an account.
 See link for his watercolours.